 On February 9, 1859, British instrument maker Robert Hope-Jones was born.
 Hope-Jones is considered to be the inventor of the theatre organ in the early 20th century.
 He thought that a pipe organ should be able to imitate the instruments of an orchestra, and that the console should be detachable from the organ.

-Robert Hope-Jones learned to play the organ in his early childhood and when he turned 9 years old, Hope-Jones occasionally played at St Mary’s Church.
+Robert Hope-Jones was born in Hooton, The Wirral, Cheshire, to William and Agnes Hope-Jones.
+He was one of nine children.
+Jones learned to play the organ in his early childhood and when he turned 9 years old, Hope-Jones occasionally played at St Mary’s Church.
 At Birkenhead School Chapel Robert Hope-Jones became organist and choir-master and later also held a similar position at St Luke’s Church, Tranmere.
 There, he managed to buy and install a fine organ and also erected an organ in the Claughton Music Hall.
 Hope-Jones organized and conducted oratorio performances in aid of various church funds, training a large voluntary chorus and orchestra for the purpose.

 At St John’s Church, Birkenhead Robert Hope-Jones gained his first experience in organ-building.
 For instance, he managed to improve the electric action and movable console.
 He was helped by choirmen and boys, who worked far into the night, certain of these men and boys later occupying positions with the Hope-Jones Organ Company.